 “Several years ago, our students entered one of our films into a competition in Germany, and it won second place in their age category,” says Radtke.
 “We were all invited to the premiere, but unfortunately it was too expensive.”

 Prior film projects by KTG film students can be viewed through Big Small Town Studios on YouTube.

 Perhaps acting and performing are more your interest.
 Then be sure to check out the youth and teen camps.
 These camps will help prepare a young person to choose a monologue, song and dance for use at an audition, and help them learn a group song and dance.
 The teens or youth can choose whether to pick a monologue or write their own.
 There is also instruction on costumes, lighting, set design and stage management.
 The camps start on Monday, and by 6 p.m, Friday, the students will perform their monologues, songs and dances in front of a live audience, using props or costumes and having drawn a stage set for their production in the Renaissance Center Theater.

 “It is amazing and very gratifying to see someone who can barely introduce themselves in front of the other students on Monday gain the confidence and poise to perform in front of an audience,” says Radtke.
 “Learning to speak in public is one of the most important lessons in life.
 The No. 1 fear in the majority of people is speaking in public,” Radtke points out.
 “Imagine how much easier your life would be if you didn’t have that fear.”

-Not everyone can be (or wants to be) a film maker, director or stage manager.
-But young people can discover personal strengths and interests outside of the classroom, interests that may crop up later in life, such as public speaking in a professional capacity at work, or working with a non-profit, such as a church, school or children’s group.
+Not everyone can be (or wants to be) a filmmaker, director or stage manager.
+But young people can discover personal strengths and interests outside the classroom, interests that might crop up later in life, such as public speaking in a professional capacity at work, or working with a nonprofit, such as a church, school or children’s group.

 For more information on the camps, classes, auditions and upcoming season, visit kingsporttheatre.org.